-The CESNET CA and it registration authorities SHALL accept communication form other parties at contact addresses published in the CA's repository (see Section 2.1).
+The CESNET CA and its Registration Authorities SHALL accept communication from other parties at contact addresses published in the CA's repository (see Section 2.1).
 The CESNET CA CA SHALL contact subscribers at their email addresses submitted during the registration process.